bradl141/Bradley_BSE_Portfolio/index.md

 ![Headstone Image](logo.svg)

-# Final Milestone: Creating a frame
+# Final Milestone: Finishing UI

       **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**